Skip to Content

 How to Tell Baby Hawks Apart

-Listen for their distinct high-pitched whistling or piping calls, which are unique to young raptors.
+Listen for their high-pitched whistling or piping calls, which are unique to young hawks and help in identifying them.

 Look Like Miniature, Pale and Downy Versions of Parents